startinglinevc/Overview/README.md

 * [Our Investment Process](https://github.com/startinglinevc/Overview/blob/master/Our%20Rockcess.md)
 * [Our Quarterly LP Letters](https://github.com/startinglinevc/Overview/blob/master/Quarterly%20Letters.md)

-*Note: This manual is a work in progress and under construction with an expected completion date of Jan 31, 2019.
-Our apologies if information is missing before then.

 ## What We Invest In
 Starting Line is a thematic early stage venture capital fund focused on investing in consumer services and products that are both cheaper and better.